jacobobryant/cdn/sample/blog/advertising.md

 Fast forward two years and several pivots, and my slightly-less-early-stage business is doing $900 per month in revenue... from ads.
 Along the way I've also adopted a new mental model for advertising.
 Basically I think of attention as a currency and advertising as a foreign exchange.
 When you use an ad-supported service, you're not ["the product,"](http://powazek.com/posts/3229) you are the customer.
 You pay with attention, and the service trades some of that attention to an advertiser in exchange for regular currency.
-The great thing about attention-as-a-currency is that it has some properties that make it a viable way to charge for some services where regular currency isn't.
+The great thing about attention-as-a-currency is that it has certain properties that make it a viable way to charge for some services where regular currency isn't.

 In particular, attention is a form of [micropayment with low friction](https://twitter.com/patio11/status/1406902219086069766).
 When you create a product that provides a little value to a lot of people (vs. a lot of value to a few people),